Chem Chem is set in its own concession close to the Tarangire National Park.

 Usual board basis: Full Board

-Food quality: Dining times at Chem Chem are very flexible, so guests can have lunch and dinner to fit in with their safari activities.
+Food quality: Dining times at Chem Chem are very flexible, so guests can have lunch and dinner to fit in with their activities.
 The lodge takes a lot of pride in its food and regularly invites well-known and experienced chefs to work with and train their staff.
 In fact, the food was one of the highlights of our stay: fresh, light and healthy, imaginatively produced, and with portions of a perfect size.

 Lunch was a light three-course meal – with a Tanzanian salad to start, followed by a choice of two quiches (either vegetable or Lorraine) and a mango sorbet to finish.

 Dinner is served at individual tables in a variety of locations around the lodge, so is quite a private experience.
 The three-course menu incorporates two choices of both starters and mains.
 We could choose between iced cucumber soup or tomato carpaccio with avocado to start, followed by a chicken with leek and cream dish, or a vegetable curry, rounded off by spiced apple samosa with vanilla cream.
+It was all delicious.

 Dining style: Individual Tables